Teaching and learning - advice for international students

-We know that in some cultures it’s considered impolite to disagree with a teacher, to question something that’s been said in class or even to ask a question.
+We know that in some cultures it may be considered impolite to disagree with a teacher, or to question something that’s been said in class, or even to ask a question during lesson time.
+At NTU, you’ll be encouraged to ask questions, and to challenge and debate ideas with your lecturers and your classmates.

 Studying here may be very different to what you’re used to.
-Our international students tell us that it’s probably their greatest challenge – they also tell us that it can be the most rewarding and empowering part of their student experience.
+Our international students tell us that this is probably the greatest challenge – they also tell us that it can be the most rewarding and empowering part of their student experience.

 Study and teaching methods